-- A. Without sanitary sewer (i.e., lots with septic systems or an equivalent), single-family residential and/or other related, compatible uses on lots of two (2) acres (0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar zoning district, as may be amended and/or supplemented. - B. With sanitary sewer: - 1.
-Single-family residential and/or other related, compatible uses on lots of two (2) acres (0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar zoning district, as may be amended and/or supplemented. - 2.
-Residential type development and/or other related, compatible uses in an approved Planned Residential Development (PRD), as may be amended and/or supplemented, at a density not to exceed 1.0 units per net developable acre without conversation development standards or 1.25 units per net developable acre with conservation development standards.
+- A. Without sanitary sewer (e.g.i.e., lots with septic systems or an equivalent), single-family residential and/or other related, compatible uses on lots of two (2) acres (0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar zoning district, as may be amended and/or supplemented. - B. With sanitary sewer,-: - 1.
+Single-family residential and/or other related, compatible uses on lots of two (2) acres (0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar zoning district, as may be amended and/or supplemented. - 2. residential Residential type development and/or other related, compatible uses in an approved Planned Residential Development (PRD), as may be amended and/or supplemented, in accordance with the Zoning Resolutionat a density not to exceed 1.0 units per net developable acre without conversation development standards or 1.25 units per net developable acre with conservation development standards.